bagnine/Clothing_Recommender/README.md

 After removing the background, the dominant colors remain and black is easily removed
 ![Palette after processing](./src/readme_img/palette2.png)

-All three DataFrames were then joined by index to create one data set with 67 columns and 10,000 rows.
+All three data sets were then joined by index to create one data set with 67 columns and 10,000 rows.

 ## Methods